jubepue/homebridge-petkit-pet-feeder/README.md

 ### limitations

 - enable/disable meal plan for the day(may be in the next major version, currently no plan to do it).
-- currently this plugin for <a href="https://github.com/homebridge/homebridge">homebridge</a> just tested with <a href="https://petkit.co.uk/product/petkit-element-mini-auto-feeder/">Petkit-feeder-mini (official store link)</a>, and this plugin currently only tested and works in Asia(include China mainland) and North America, other area may need more work.
+- currently this plugin for <a href="https://github.com/homebridge/homebridge">homebridge</a> just tested with <a href="https://petkit.com/products/fresh-element-solo/">Petkit feeder Element SOLO (official store link)</a>, and this plugin currently only tested and works in Asia(include China mainland) and North America, other area may need more work.
 - to continuously use this plugin you should login Petkit app and never logoff, this plugin uses session id from the app and it will change every time you logoff and relogin.
-- because version 2.x.x is developed on a dynamic platform plugin, and not implement auto remove deleted device(s), so you may need to delete cached accessories manually.
+- because version >= 2.x.x is developed on a dynamic platform plugin, and not implement auto remove deleted device(s), so you may need to delete cached accessories manually.
 - ......